Edrees1582/AWS/README.md

 # AWS
-Simple ExpressJS server to get todos from MySQL
+Simple Spring Boot app to get todos from MySQL.

+This was used to learn AWS with Spring Boot applications.